Abillash-T/NBA-playoff-impact-model/README.md

 This script collects NBA playoff data (2015–16 through 2024–25) directly from the NBA Stats API using the `nba_api` package.

 It retrieves:
-- Player per-game playoff statistics
-- Player advanced playoff statistics
+- Player per-game and advanced statistics (playoff and regular season)
-- Team playoff statistics
-- Team regular statistics
+- Team per-game and advanced statistics (playoff and regular season)

-- Player game logs
-- All datasets are saved in the data/raw/ directory for downstream processing.
+All datasets are saved to `data/raw/` for downstream processing.

 # process_data.py